MadhuraSree/Task-4--Recommendation-System/README.md

 ## Task-4--Recommendation-System

-To build a personalized movie recommendation system using collaborative filtering with Singular Value Decomposition (SVD) that predicts a user's movie preferences and recommends top-rated movies they haven’t seen yet.
+This project focuses on building a personalized movie recommendation system using Collaborative Filtering powered by Singular Value Decomposition (SVD).
+The objective is to predict which movies a user would likely enjoy based on their previous ratings and preferences of similar users.

+By using matrix factorization (SVD), we break down the user-item ratings matrix into lower-dimensional latent factors that represent user and movie characteristics.
+This approach helps in capturing complex patterns in user behavior and movie similarities.

+This system recommends top N movies to a user that they haven’t rated yet, based on predicted scores.
+The task demonstrates the real-world application of recommender systems and is developed as part of the CodTech IT Solutions Machine Learning Internship.

-📂 Dataset Used:
+## Dataset Used:
-📁 Source: MovieLens "ml-latest-small"
+Source: MovieLens "ml-latest-small"

 Files: